algorandfoundation/xGov/Proposals/xgov-51.md

 ## Roadmap
 A detailed plan for the development and implementation of the proposal, including timelines.
 Use subtitles as shown below:

-July 2022:
--Cultura C3 is born

-August 2022:
--Crypto Event with 70 attendees.
-Topics: History of money, Blockchain Talk, Mining, NFT, Arbitrage and Cybersecurity.
-- EthLATAM Side Event.

-October 2022:
-- LABITCONF side event in collaboration with Wonder, with 90 attendees.
-Workshop about building in the Sandbox metaverse.
-- Event organized by C3 at UTN Medrano with 80 attendees to learn about Blockchain technology.
-Topics covered: history of money, Blockchain, NFT, and Metaverse.

-November 2022:
-- We managed the Labitconf volunteer program with over 120 volunteers.
-Co-founders' talk on the plaza stage about web3 communities.
-- Event for volunteers in Patagonia, 110 attendees.

-December 2022:
-- Cultura C3 Year-end Event in Blockhouse with 100 attendees.

-January 2023:
-- Monthly Meetup: in collaboration with Pinta Token, held every second Friday of the month.

-March 2023:
-- Event with W3M in Mendoza with 100 attendees, discussing web 3 communities.
-- Monthly Meetup: in collaboration with Pinta Token, held every second Friday of the month.

-April 2023:
-- ITJOVEN Event: we hosted a Blockchain presentation, attended by 20,000 young people.
-- Monthly Meetup: in collaboration with Pinta Token, held every second Friday of the month.

-May 2023:
-- Virtuality event: Cultura C3 had a booth to onboard.
-- Monthly Meetup: in collaboration with Pinta Token, held every second Friday of the month.

-June 2023:
-- Tech Talk Event in Bariloche with 60 attendees.
-- Live stream with Polygon, discussing communities.
-- Monthly Meetup: in collaboration with Pinta Token, held every second Friday of the month.

 July 2023:
 - UTN x Bitget Event.
 - Monthly Meetup: in collaboration with Pinta Token, held every second Friday of the month.